UN and Roshd

 The United Nations has been working to strengthen cooperation with NGOs across the entire United Nations system and in all areas of its work.
 As a result, United Nations entities are identifying new modalities to promote increased and more strategic participation of NGOs .The necessity of strengthening UN/NGOs relations has been underlined in various documents, in particular in the Millennium Declaration in September 2000.
 The commitment of Member States to provide greater opportunity to NGOs was reaffirmed in the 2005 World Summit Outcome Document.
 From the beginning, the Economic and Social Council (ECOSOC) has been the main entry point into the UN system for NGOs.
 ECOSOC remains the only main UN body with a formal framework for NGO participation.
 In 1946, 41 NGOs were granted consultative status by the council; by 1992 more than 700 NGOs had attained consultative status and the number has been steadily increasing ever since to more than 4,500 organizations today.

 Roshd Foundation has achieved to special consultative status with the Economic and Social Council (ECOSOC) since 2015.
-Also, as an associated NGO with United Nations Department of Public Information (DPI), we try to introduce some programs and activities of United Nation such as UN Observances and Sustainable Development Goals (SDGs).
+Also, as an associated NGO with United Nations Department of Public Information (DPI), we try to introduce some programs and activities of United Nation such as UN International Days and Sustainable Development Goals (SDGs).

 For more information about consultative status with ECOSOC and the application’s procedure to get involved in this global network, please click here